 Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Location in Town Funded Assessment to Short Term 1-2 Years then Ongoing 60 Code Enforcemen t \$0 An assessment can evaluate the dwelling units, businesses, capacity, propane tanks, etc in the floodplain which must meet requirements.
+Affected Location in Town What Cost Will Pay For How Funded Assessment to Short Term 1-2 Years then Ongoing 60 Code Enforcemen t \$0 An assessment can evaluate the dwelling units, businesses, capacity, propane tanks, etc in the floodplain which must meet requirements.
 Review for public safety standpoint.
 Oil tank in basement, oil spills.
 Can begin during inspections of property for life safety, assessing, etc. Currently done upon inspections (additions, building permits, COA).
 Documented by building inspection.
 Is there a master list for easy access?
 An easily accessible database by responders is the goal.
-River, Flood, Erosion, Ice Jam Floodplain Areas Cost is for in- kind staff and volunteer time.
-N/A the Floodplain Ordinance to Comply Short Term 1-2 Years then Ongoing Planning Department \$0 The Zoning Ordinance would need to be updated as new requirements to the National Flood Insurance Program are necessary for retention of NFIP participation.
-The Floodplain Ordinance protects life and property by regulating distance of structures to flood hazard areas, regulating elevation, clarifying definitions, regulating new structures and encroachments, stating duties of the Code Enforcement Officer, etc. In 2010, the Town adopted the recommended updates to the ordinance.
-The existing Flood, Erosion, River Cost is for in- kind staff and volunteer time.
+River, Flood, Erosion, Ice Jam Floodplain Cost is for in- kind staff and volunteer time.
+N/A the Floodplain Ordinance to Comply Short Term 1-2 Years then Ongoing 66 Planning Department \$0 The Zoning Ordinance would Flood, Erosion, River Cost is for in- kind staff and volunteer time.
 N/A